-All visits are free of charge, but must be booked via the Education Officer.We can currently offer facilitated visits Tuesday - Thursday.
+All visits are free of charge, but must be booked via the Education Department.We can currently offer facilitated visits Tuesday - Thursday (Excluding September 2013).
 Please email our Education Department for further information.

 The education programme at the Sedgwick Museum uses learning from objects as its focus, and a key part of this programme is learning through touch.
 Fossils, rocks and minerals from the handling collections are used with all taught programmes in the Museum.
 A selection of objects is also available for self-led handling activities in the Museum.